 Inside, eight galleries showcase the natural and cultural history of Panama.
 Free guides are on hand and are more than happy to show you around and answer any questions you might have.

-Official Site: https://www.biomuseopanama.org/en
+Official site: https://www.biomuseopanama.org/en

-10. Panama Rainforest Discovery Center
+10. Learn about Wildlife at the Panama Rainforest Discovery Center

 Less than an hour from Panama City, the Rainforest Discovery Center is a great family outing or fun destination for anyone who wants to experience nature without embarking on a long hike.